djtech-dev/bullet/README.md

 ### `bpkg`
 - A simple, flexible, compatible, reproducable and recoverable package manager:
     - Simple: `install`, `remove`, `clean`, `update`.
 Is this easy enough?
-    - Flexible:
+    - Flexible: Locks allow you to manage in-depth aspects of the package manager, allowing specific packages to be not update or to use another Channel.
+This can break compatibility
     - Compatible: you can download binaries from Bullet Archives, compile official packages from the Bullet Repository, compile community-provided packages from the Community Bullet Repository, you can directly install `.deb` files or install them, with their dependencies (if they aren't found in the Bullet Repository) from any deb-compatible remote mirror (ex.
 Debian, Ubuntu, etc...).
     - Reproducable: Bpkg allows you to export the entire or part of the package tree (with the version of the packages), import it in another system in order to have an exact copy, embed it in packages in order to have the advantages of Docker (without being a container), and even building ISO and OCI images.
-    - Recoverable: Bpkg takes ispiration from git; in fact,
+    - Recoverable: Bpkg takes ispiration from git; in fact, the concepts of Commits and Branches derive directly from git and we took inspiration in order to make a system that is rollbackable and syncronizable between different systems.

 ## HowTo